portal2anti/ExcelMCP-DEMO/README.md

 **Data safety:** Don’t send raw workbooks to a public LLM.
 Use local files, your backend (send only schema/sample to LLM), or a compliant vendor / on‑prem model.

 ---

-*Summary: Cursor + Excel MCP for FP&A test data and capacity; reusable Power Query and how-to; local Power Query agent in `agent/` (Ollama, no data off machine).*

-**If the agent screenshots above show as broken (question mark) on GitHub:** the repo’s PNGs may have been stored as base64 text.
-Run once: `GITHUB_TOKEN=ghp_your_token python3 push_agent_images_to_github.py` — this re-pushes the images as proper binary blobs so they render.